News & Reviews News Wire Once-in-a-generation floods hit North Carolina mountain railroads (additional update)

 Places along NS’ former Southern S-Line on the French Broad River, and east along the Catawba River toward Old Fort, could see rain totals of 12-14 inches.
 About 10 inches of rainfall was expected 50 miles away in Spruce Pine on CSX’s ex-Clinchfield on the North Toe River.
 And Watco’s Blue Ridge Southern, operating west and south of Asheville, passes over many streams and creeks along the I-40 and I-26 corridors.
 Rainfall amounts are being compared to the historic Flood of 1916 when the French Broad River crested at 21 feet.
 The National Weather Service expects the river to crest above 30 feet Friday evening, breaking all previous records.

-Flooding is so widespread the state’s Department of Transportation says all roads in the western part of the state should be considered closed.
+Flooding is so widespread that the North Carolina Department of Transportation says all roads in the western part of the state should be considered closed.

 CSX said this afternoon (Sept.
 27) that it is currently assessing damage from the storm as it tracks across the Appalachians.